Workout

 Series 4 Nike+ Apple Watch 44mm

 During my outdoor workouts, I wear whichever pair of running shoes I happen to have with me.
-Especially for running I find adidas’ UltraBoost very comfortable.
+Especially for running I find adidas’ older UltraBoost (1.0 - 5.0) very comfortable.
 I also gave the Nike React ISPA a shot, unfortunately they don’t work for me.

-For the indoor exercises, I like to wear simple alpargatas.
+For indoor exercises, I like to wear simple alpargatas.

 Alpargatas

-While I used to carry around a Pennyboard as sports equipment, I got rid of it simply because it became too impractical and even got me in trouble on several occasions.
+While I used to have a Pennyboard strapped to my carry-on luggage, I got rid of it simply because it became too impractical and even got me in trouble on several occasions.
 For example at the Jose Marti International in Cuba, where airport security wanted me to unstrap it from my backpack and leave it there – assumingly as a nice souvenir for them – before boarding my outgoing flight to Toronto.